GeoMOER/moer-base-python/docs/units/_unit10/unit10-01_variables.md

   caption: "Photo by [Gerd Altmann](https://pixabay.com/de/users/geralt-9301/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=4705451) [from Pixabay](https://pixabay.com/)"
 ---

+## 1. Exercise

-## 1. Algorithm: Baking Bread (Everyday Algorithm)
+### Algorithm: Baking Bread (Everyday Algorithm)

-Write a step-by-step algorithm that describes how to bake bread.
+Describe the process of baking bread as a clear, step-by-step algorithm.
-Imagine you are giving instructions to a robot – **each step must be clear, complete, and in the correct order**.
+Imagine you are giving instructions to a robot – each action must be simple, complete, and in the correct order.

+Your task:
+Write the algorithm as a numbered list.

+Include at least two different loops (repeating actions), for example:

+Checking whether the dough has risen enough

+Waiting for the oven to reach the correct temperature

+Create a simple flowchart that represents the algorithm visually.

+You may use tools like draw.io, diagrams.net, PowerPoint, or draw it by hand and take a photo.

 **Example start:**
 1. Get a large bowl.